 I hardly ever go out.
 I spend most of my time at home.
 Now that I’m working again, even though it’s only three times a week, that takes away from my ability to go out on my days off because I need to recover from that.
 I do like spending time with other people that I like from time to time but with my husband, I don’t have to perform, so I prefer to spend my time with him.
 Or at least with him tagging along with other people.
 He’s like a security blanket.
 There have been many invitations I’ve turned down because he didn’t want to come with me.

 Will not have many girlfriends and will not do ‘girly’ things like shopping with them or have get-togethers to ‘hang out’.

 This one is not really true for me.
 I do have a few close female friends that I enjoy hanging out with.
 ‘Hanging out’ is one of my favourite ways to spend time with others.
 I get to be lazy with company.
 Works for me.
 I do hate shopping though.
 Hate.
 It.
 Only do it when I have to and for the most part, unless I need an objective set of eyes, prefer to shop alone.

 Will have a close friend or friends in high school, but not once adulthood is reached.

-This is ridiculous.
-Of course I have close friends in adulthood.
+This wording is ridiculous.
+Of course I’ve had close friends in adulthood.
 My husband is my best friend.
 That said though, apart from him and two friends I’ve had for years but don’t see often, my friendships don’t seem to last more than a few years.
 I find the upkeep difficult.
 Part of that self-centered thing.
 My two long lasting friendships work for me because we only see each other a couple of times a year and don’t talk very often.